 Anchor a palette to the wall and use it as a planter, or check out all the ways you can use plastic bottles as vertical planters.

 Once you begin planning your small yard design and using all the resources and ideas out there, you’ll find it’s not so intimidating.
-In fact, you’ll be more than ready to get stuck into creating a better space for your small garden!
+You’ll be more than ready to get stuck into creating a better space for your small garden!

-Alex Kuchel is the National Brand Manager at Australian Outdoor Living.
+Alex Kuchel is the National Brand Manager at AOU.
 She loves her job and loves jotting down her thoughts on all things outdoors.
 Outside of work, she loves scoffing sorbet ice-creams in the summer sun, finding sand between her toes, trying to tame her very naughty puppy, “Sabre” and enjoying everything the outdoors has to offer!
 Especially in Summer – the happiest time of year!